 There is a learning curve with applying our nails.
 If you run into any problems at all, please contact us.

 We have lots of experience with any situations that might occur.

 If you don't achieve the exact tone and performance that you want from our nails, give us a call; 209-295-4969 or e-mail us.

 We'll make sure you do.
 We also have Skype.
 We'd be glad to show you any aspect of our application.

-Here is a video of our application process done in real time.
-It's a bit outdated, but it will give you a good idea of how to apply our nails.
+Here is also a video of our application process done in real time.
+It's a bit outdated, but covers the basics.

-Where there is a discrepancy, our written instructions and newer video (link at top of page) take precedence.
+Where there is a discrepancy, our written instructions and newer video (link above) take precedence.

 Our nails are applied with the use of fingernail glue.
 If you have any allergies to fingernail glue, consult a physician before using.
 If you have any medical conditions or problems with your fingernails, consult a physician before using any artificial fingernail.
 If any irritation occurs while using this product, discontinue use and consult a physician.